 The words used to portray the Palestinian-Israeli conflict deeply influences how one sees it.
-I review a number of contentious words today in an article titled "Palestinian Word Games" and wish to give special attention to the insidious term pro-Palestinian that gets hauled out for every anti-Israel rally, every anti-Israel statement, and every anti-Israel organization.
+I review a number of contentious words today in an article titled "Palestinian Word Games" and wish to give special attention to the insidious term pro-Palestinian that routinely gets hauled out for anti-Israel statements, anti-Israel organizations, and anti-Israel rallies.

-No, obviously, anyone who encourages Palestinians in their rejectionism has not their interests in mind but exploits them to damage Israel.
+Obviously, anyone who encourages Palestinians in their rejectionism has not their best interests in mind but hopes to use them as pawns in the effort to damage Israel.
 Doing harm to Israelis does not translate into helping Palestinians.

 For example, consider the Palestine refugees from the war of 1948-49.
-Unlike all the other refugees of the late 1940s, they who have been prevented from settling in their places of refuge.
-Maintaining Palestinians in a stagnant refugee status through six decades and several generations serves the anti-Israel cause by keeping them posed as a dagger at Israel's throat.
+Unlike all the other 100 million or so refugees of the 1940s (including both my parents), they have resisted settling in their places of refuge and instead, generation after generation, insist on returning to their familial place of origin.
+Maintaining Palestinians in a stagnant refugee status through six decades and several generations serves the anti-Israel cause by keeping them in amber, posed as a dagger at Israel's throat.
 Exploiting Palestinians as a weapon against Israel counts far more than their own welfare.

-In general, then, the term pro-Palestinian should be replaced with anti-Israel.
+With rare exceptions, then, the term anti-Israel should replaced pro-Palestinian.
 (January 4, 2005)

 Jan.
 8, 2023 update: Eric Rozenman makes this point at "'Pro-Palestinian' Means No Such Thing."
 An excerpt: